Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

 \subsubsection{Comparison to Numerical Simulations of \ion{He}{2} Reionization}

 We also compared our measurements to a numerical simulation of \ion{He}{2} reionization.
 As in \citet{worseck11b} we calculated $\tau_\mathrm{eff,HeII}(z)$ from 1000 skewers per snapshot from the L3 run of \citet{mcquinn09a} in which \ion{He}{2} reionization completes at $z\simeq 2.7$.
 The thick curves in Fig.~\ref{fig:he2tau} show the median and $1\sigma$ deviation of $\tau_\mathrm{eff,HeII}(z)$ obtained on the same scale as our measurements $\Delta z=0.04$.
 With much improved statistics at $z\simeq 2.7$, we confirm the turnover to the optically thin post-reionization IGM at $z\simeq 2.7$ found in \citet{worseck11b}.
 Model L3 is the only model considered in \citet{mcquinn09a} that reproduces the observed $\tau_\mathrm{eff,HeII}$ at $z\simeq 2.7$ with similar scatter.
-At higher redshifts the increase in the modeled median $\tau_\mathrm{eff,HeII}$ and its scatter are tracers of ongoing \ion{He}{2} reionization.
-However, the model is largely inconsistent with the data in several ways: (1) It does not reproduce the large scatter seen in the data, most notably in the dark trough ($\tau_\mathrm{eff,HeII}\simeq 5.0$) at $z=2.76$ towards HE~2347$-$4342 being inconsistent with the L3 model at $\sim 98$\% confidence \citep{worseck11b}; (2) It overpredicts the median $\tau_\mathrm{eff,HeII}$ at $2.9\la z\la 3.2$ that is robustly measured in the current data; (3) It fails to reproduce the frequent low effective optical depths at $z>3$.
-The \ion{He}{2} reionization model predicts that $\sim 7$\% of the data at $z=3.14$ should have $\tau_\mathrm{eff,HeII}<3$, but we observe $\sim 4$ times as many of these low effective optical depths.
-At $z\sim 3.4$ the model predicts a similarly low fraction of $\tau_\mathrm{eff,HeII}<5$ patches (11\%), but we observe a much larger fraction ($\sim 60$\%).
-With this high frequency of low-opacity (and thus highly ionized) regions, our observations indicate an average \ion{He}{2} fraction of two percent at most, a factor $\ga 30$ smaller than the $\bar{x}_\mathrm{HeII}\simeq 0.6$ predicted by the model at $z\simeq 3.4$.
-However, we note that the models presented in \citet{mcquinn09a} were not tested for convergence of $\tau_\mathrm{eff,HeII}$ with simulation resolution, and higher resolution will likely produce more transmission in ionized regions.
+At higher redshifts the increase in the median modeled $\tau_\mathrm{eff,HeII}$ and its scatter are tracers of ongoing \ion{He}{2} reionization.
+However, the model is inconsistent with the data in several ways: (1) It does not reproduce the large scatter seen in the data, most notably the dark trough ($\tau_\mathrm{eff,HeII}=5.05^{+0.09}_{-0.08}$) at $z=2.76$ towards HE~2347$-$4342 that is inconsistent with the L3 model at $\sim 98$\% confidence \citep{worseck11b}; (2) It somewhat overpredicts the median $\tau_\mathrm{eff,HeII}$ at $2.8\la z\la 2.9$ that is robustly measured in the current data; (3) It fails to reproduce the frequent low effective optical depths at $z>3$.
+The \ion{He}{2} reionization model predicts that $\simeq 17$\% of the data at $z=3.14$ should have $\tau_\mathrm{eff,HeII}<4$, but we observe almost twice as many of these low effective optical depths (5/17 values at $3.06<z<3.26$).
+Similarly, at $z\sim 3.4$ the model predicts a low fraction of $\tau_\mathrm{eff,HeII}<5$ patches (11\%), but we observe a much larger fraction (50\%).
+To ease the discrepancy in the median effective optical depth, all $\tau_\mathrm{eff,HeII}$ sensitivity limits would need to correspond to highly opaque regions, yielding a bimodal \ion{He}{2} fraction consistent with the $\bar{x}_\mathrm{HeII}\simeq 0.4$ predicted by the model at $z\simeq 3.4$.
+While such a reionization scenario may be plausible, the mismatch in the tail to low effective optical depths remains.
+However, we note that the models presented in \citet{mcquinn09a} were not tested for convergence of $\tau_\mathrm{eff,HeII}$ with simulation resolution, and higher resolution will likely produce lower opacities in ionized regions.